-Before launching an offer, it’s best practice to make sure it properly guides information between your affiliate, your HasOffers platform, and the advertiser.
+Before launching an offer, it’s best practice to make sure it properly guides information between your partner, your TUNE platform, and the advertiser.
 This lets you notice and fix incorrectly populated transaction IDs before they affect your revenue.

 Tip: Some of the steps below use Google Chrome developer tools, but other browsers have similar tools that can be used.

 Start by getting your offer’s partner tracking link and postback URL from the offer’s page.
 Depending on whether or not your offer is set up with goals, this information will be in one of two places: